Syllabus

 While the exams are not considered cumulative, the material builds on each other.
 Developing a strong understanding of the material through out the course is important for your success.

-At the end of the semester, your lowest exam grade will be replaced by your median average exam grade.
+At the end of the semester, your lowest exam grade will be replaced by your median average of all exam grades.

 This course will operate under a zero-tolerance policy.
 Talking during the time of the exam, sharing materials, looking at another students’ exam, or not following directions given will be subject to the